NOTE OF COMMENDATION.

 ored authors and compilers.

-In the first publication of its kind ever recorded by a student of
+It is the first publication of its kind ever recorded by a student of

 a blind institution.